 Speaker Jeff Grover felt “pleased” with the recognition from Stan State as an honoree.
 “I appreciate the recognition from the community on the career we had and I enjoyed the time with the groups and with my daughters," Grover said.

-Gover offered one more piece of advice to students.
+Grover offered one more piece of advice to students.
 “If they learn and become experts in what they study.
-There’s going to be a job for them so that their families can thrive in the future and have great careers.”
-Grover said.
+There’s going to be a job for them so that their families can thrive in the future and have great careers,” Grover said.

 Jefferson Banga-an (senior, Business Administration) thought that the speaker spoke about “reality."
 “You can’t really learn common sense.
-I learned that common sense is a big factor of the individual and the company,” Bang-an said.
+Obviously, common sense is a big factor of the individual and the company," Bang-an said.

 Matthew Linker (senior, Business Admin with concentration of Marketing) gave his thoughts about the speaker.
 “I had been to past events like this before and I did like how the speaker presented.
 He’s a little bit more funnier.
 It’s not so stiff.”